 Figure 1.
-A map showing the area of central Oregon described in this guidebook; field trip routes are highlighted in color.
+A map showing the Grand Canyon region as described in this series of guides; field trip routes are highlighted in color.

-The guides begin with this brief ‘how to’ on the most efficient use of these publications, followed by some good advice for a safe and low impact outing.
-As an additional source of information, perhaps of limited interest to all but those true academics, this author has included an exhaustive list of references cited in the text of the field guides (listed alphabetically, and where an author’s name appears more than once, from the most recent citation, backward).
-Be sure to refer to the GEOLOGY BASICS and GEOLOGY OF CENTRAL OREGON web pages for further information on the basic physical geology concerning many of the significant features that one may encounter in the field, more detailed descriptions covering volcanology and glacial geology highlighted on in these guides, and a final section that summarizes the regional geology and geologic history of the Oregon Cascade Range.
-Each guide found in the FIELD GUIDES TO CENTRAL OREGON’S GEOLOGY is devoted to the description of a specific geological field trip including one or more road logs detailing geological points of interest, descriptions of optional hiking trails that get you off road and closer to the action, and accompanying diagrams, photographs, and maps.
-Where relevant, this author’s own research is discussed.
+Each field trip guide begins with a brief ‘how to’ on their most efficient use, followed by some good advice for a safe and low impact outing.
+As an additional source of information, I have included a list of references that I have found useful in my teaching and wanderings about the canyon.
+Be sure to refer to the GEOLOGY BASICS and GEOLOGY OF THE GRAND CANYON REGION sections of my website for further information on the basic physical geology concerning many of the significant features that one may encounter in the field, as well as more detailed descriptions covering the geology of sedimentary rocks and the geology of the canyon’s Proterozoic crystalline basement and its geologic structures, both are highlighted in these field guides.
+Each field trip found in the FIELD GUIDES TO THE GRAND CANYON REGION is devoted to the description of a specific geological field area within the greater region (Figure 1), and is subdivided into two or more shorter excursions that include descriptive road logs detailing geological points of interest, descriptions of optional hiking trails that get you off road and closer to the action, and accompanying diagrams, photographs, and maps to aid your interpretation and navigation.

 Preparation (Before You Head into the Field)

-Any intended geological touring of central Oregon should begin with knowledge.
-For those of my readers that lack a background in geology, you are strongly encouraged to read the GEOLOGY BASICS and GEOLOGY OF CENTRAL OREGON web pages before embarking on any of the field trips described later in the FIELD GUIDES TO CENTRAL OREGON’S GEOLOGY.
-Although these latter publications do not cover every aspect of central Oregon’s geologic features, they were developed to be as comprehensive as possible, without sacrificing readability and digestibility for the natural history enthusiast.
-The GEOLOGY BASICS web page summarizes many fundamental concepts of physical geology, and describes numerous geologic features and processes significant to central Oregon’s geologic setting; it also provides a GLOSSARY OF GEOLOGIC TERMS.
-The GEOLOGY OF CENTRAL OREGON web page is subdivided into three sections focusing on features and processes related to volcanism and glaciation respectively, and a brief overview of central Oregon’s regional geologic setting and geologic history.
+Any intended geological touring of the Grand Canyon region should begin with knowledge.
+For those of my readers that lack a background in geology, you are strongly encouraged to read the material covered in the GEOLOGY BASICS and GEOLOGY OF THE GRAND CANYON REGION sections of my website before embarking on any of the field trips described later in the FIELD GUIDES TO THE GRAND CANYON REGION’S GEOLOGY.
+Although these former sections of my website do not cover every aspect of the Grand Canyon region’s geologic features, they were developed to be as comprehensive as possible, without sacrificing readability and digestibility for the natural history enthusiast.
+The GEOLOGY BASICS section summarizes many fundamental concepts of physical geology, and describes numerous geologic features and processes significant to the Grand Canyon region’s geologic setting; it also provides a GLOSSARY OF GEOLOGIC TERMS.
+You may find that the first section of the webpage on the GEOLOGY OF CENTRAL OREGON, which focuses on features and processes related to volcanism would also be worth reading (especially for Field Trip 3).

-The geological field guides presented in FIELD GUIDES TO CENTRAL OREGON’S GEOLOGY are the heart and soul of this website, their content should not be missed when planning an excursion into central Oregon.
-Four field trip routes suffused with classical geological features are included in this chapter (Figure 1) and are primarily described in terms of auto-touring road logs, although they are readily adaptable to bike-touring; and all routes include descriptions of hiking trail options (for those seeking to get off the more beaten paths).
+The geological field guides presented in FIELD GUIDES TO THE GRAND CANYON REGION’S GEOLOGY are the heart and soul of the Grand Canyon portion of my website, their content should not be missed when planning an excursion into the area.
+Three field trip routes suffused with classical geological features are included (Figure 1): Field Trip 1 to the South Rim Area of Grand Canyon National Park; Field Trip 2 to the North Rim Area of Grand Canyon National Park; and Field Trip 3 to the Mount Trumbull Loop (including Tuweep Valley and Whitmore Wash of Grand Canyon National Park and Grand Canyon-Parashant National Monument).
+Each Field Trip is described in terms of auto-touring road logs, although they are readily adaptable to bike-touring; and all routes include descriptions of hiking trail options (for those seeking to get off the more beaten path).
 Each field trip road log is laid out in route segments with descriptive text, photos, figures, and accompanying topographic and/or geologic maps.
 For each route segment, the mileage between adjacent segments is provided, as well as the cumulative mileage for the entire route.
-As an example, specific locations or geologic features on a road log might be given as 12.3 (3.4), meaning that the total distance from the route’s beginning is 12.3 miles, and that the distance from the previously described mile-marker is 3.4 miles.
+As an example, specific locations or geologic features on a road log might be given as 12.3 (3.4), meaning that the total distance from the route’s starting location is 12.3 miles, and that the distance from the previously described mile-marker is 3.4 miles.

-Route segments each follow a designated road generally suitable for passenger cars, but many segments include options for hiking on trails to explore geologic features unreachable by car.
+Route segments each follow a designated road generally suitable for passenger cars (much of Field Trip 3 being the exception), but many segments include options for hiking on trails to explore geologic features unreachable by car.
 These road routes would also be suitable for bike touring, although some routes or portions of routes may be better suited to off-road bikes.
 Road surfaces along the routes vary from pavement to packed earth (dirt).
 Roads surfaced with crushed rock, gravel or dirt can be dusty and rough depending on usage and maintenance; a not-so-pleasant phenomena known as “washboarding” is a common feature on gravel roads, especial if not recently graded.
-All limited-maintenance gravel roads and unmaintained dirt roads were driven by passenger car during preparation of this guidebook, but care should be taken when driving these roads depending on the type of vehicle in use and the driver’s experience.
-Descriptive text in the guidebook includes advisements on current rough road conditions, although be aware that some roads are poorly maintained or not maintained at all, thus ‘current’ conditions described in this guidebook will become dated with time.
-Be sure to carry adequate gas, food, water, and camping gear for emergencies; and check local accessibility on secondary roads prior to departure in late fall, winter, and early spring.
-A cell-phone is useful in many areas, but reception is spotty at best in the Three Sisters area, inside Newberry Volcano, and on its southeast flank.
+All limited-maintenance gravel roads were driven by passenger car during preparation of this guidebook, but care should be taken when driving these roads depending on the type of vehicle in use and the driver’s experience.
+Portions of Field Trip 2 and 3 are over unmaintained packed earth and sometimes even rugged outcroppings of rock and should only be driven with high clearance and/or 4-wheel drive vehicles.
+Descriptive text in the field trip road logs includes advisements on current rough road conditions, although be aware that some roads are poorly maintained or not maintained at all, thus ‘current’ conditions described on this website will become dated with time.
+Be sure to carry a spare tire, and adequate gas, food, water, and camping gear for emergencies; and check local accessibility on secondary roads prior to departure in late fall, winter, and early spring.
+A cell-phone is useful in many areas, but reception is spotty at best on portions of all three field trips (especially in the area covered by Field Trip 3).

 Figure 2.
-Symbols used on field trip road and hiking trail route maps described in FIELD GUIDES TO CENTRAL OREGON’S GEOLOGY.
+Symbols used on field trip road and hiking trail route maps described in FIELD GUIDES TO THE GRAND CANYON’S GEOLOGY.

 Backcountry Safety and Responsibility